 Exploring Rhodes Town with Nissia Holidays

-If you’ve enjoyed our guide to Rhodes Town and would like to visit some of these cultural wonders during your stopover to Halki and Tilos, contact Nissia Holidays and we’ll discuss your options.
+If you’ve enjoyed our guide to Rhodes Town and would like to visit some of these cultural wonders during your stopover to Halki, Tilos or Nisyros, contact Nissia Holidays and we’ll discuss your options.

 To find our more about our tiny, unspoilt islands of Halki, Tilos and Nisyros, see our island profile pages.
 For more information or to book your holiday in Halki or Tilos, contact Nissia Holidays on 01455 289421 or email us: email@example.com.